 Don’t get lost in pushing yourself and your team to the absolute fastest time you can complete a segment.
 There is value to enjoying yourself and your companions, value that will last long after you return home.

 Although it is immensely satisfying to complete the day’s stage early, remember that you are only as fast as the slowest team.
 In other words, finishing hours before your closest competitor can be gratifying, but if you didn’t really see or appreciate any of the terrain you have passed through during the day, you lose that experience.

 Don’t be afraid to lend a helping hand or provide advice to another team, particularly if they are having trouble.
-Sometimes, strategic alliances between teams can make the event more interesting and satisfying.
+Sometimes, alliances between teams can make the experience more interesting and satisfying.

 On Thursday and Friday evenings following dinner, the map packets for the routes are distributed.
 Take time with your team to review the upcoming day’s route, noting any potentially difficult sections and the locations of the checkpoints.

 If you have gear or equipment that needs adjusting or repair, do it at this time.
 Get everything ready for the following morning so you’ll be ready for departure on time.